cbarrick/ripl/README.md

 Ripl
 ==================================================

-Ripl is a parser for Prolog.
+Ripl is a parser for Prolog with UTF-8 support.
 One day it may become something more.

 The programs `test/parse.go` and `test/lex.go` take in Prolog clauses on stdin and print the parse tree or lexemes to stdout.